Geophysical global cooling: Application

 The Earth was compared to a cooling ball of iron, or a steam boiler with shifting boiler plates.
 By the early 1900s, it was known that temperature increased with increasing depth.
 With the thickness of the crust, the "boiler plates", being estimated at ten to fifty miles, the downward pressure would be hundreds of thousands of pounds per square inch.
-Although groundwater was expected to turn to steam at a great depth, usually the pressure downward would contain any steam.
+Although groundwater was expected to turn to steam at a great depth, usually the downward pressure would contain any steam.
 Steam's effect upon molten rock was suspected of being a cause of volcanoes and earthquakes, as it had been noticed that most volcanoes are near water.
-It was not known whether the molten rock from volcanoes had its origin in the molten rock under the crust, or if increased heat due to pressure under mountains caused the rock to melt.
-One of the reasons for volcanoes was claimed to be a way in which "the contracting earth disposes of the matter it can no longer contain".
+It was not clear whether the molten rock from volcanoes had its origin in the molten rock under the crust, or if increased heat due to pressure under mountains caused the rock to melt.
+One of the reasons for volcanoes was as a way in which "the contracting earth disposes of the matter it can no longer contain."
 A relationship between earthquakes and volcanoes had been noted, although the causes were not known.
 Fault lines and earthquakes tended to happen along the boundaries of the shifting "boiler plates", but the folding of mountains indicated that sometimes the plates buckled.

-During the early 1900s, Professor Eduard Suess used the theory to explain the 1908 Messina earthquake, being of the opinion that the Earth's crust was gradually shrinking everywhere.
+In the early 1900s, Professor Eduard Suess used the theory to explain the 1908 Messina earthquake, being of the opinion that the Earth's crust was gradually shrinking everywhere.
 He also predicted that eruptions would follow the earthquake and tsunami in Southern Italy.
 He attributed the earthquake to the sinking of the Earth's crust, in the zone of which the Aeolian Islands are the center.
-He declared that as the process of sinking continued, the Calabrian and Sicilian highlands on either side of the Straits of Messina would be submerged, only the highest peaks remaining above the sea.
+He declared that as the process of sinking went on, the Calabrian and Sicilian highlands on either side of the Straits of Messina would be submerged, only the highest peaks remaining above the sea.
 The strait, he said, would thereby be greatly widened.

 Similarly, Professor Robert T. Hill explained at that time that "the rocks are being folded, fractured and otherwise broken or deformed by the great shrinking and settling of the earth's crust as a whole.
 The contraction of the earth's sphere is the physical shrinkage of age that is measured in aeons instead of years.
-The prehistoric convulsions of the earth before man inhabited this planet were terrific, almost inconceivable".
+The prehistoric convulsions of the earth before man inhabited this planet were terrific, almost inconceivable."
 There "was no doubt that earthquakes are diminishing."
 The displacement of the 1906 San Francisco earthquake was only a few feet, while prehistoric earthquakes made fissures and slides of 20,000 feet.

 The Pacific Ring of Fire had been noticed, as well as a second earthquake belt which went through: